zeropt/kiwinkidinkily/README.md

         ```
         nano letsrobot/letsrobot.conf
         ```
-    2. Enter your letsRobot username, RobotID, and CameraID
+    2. Enter your letsRobot Username, RobotID, CameraID, and Stream Key
         ```
         # This is your username on the letsrobot site.
 This is the user that is allowed
         # to issue commands via chat